cjdbarlow/Part-One/carbohydrate_metabolism.md

 Production of glycogen is stimulated by insulin, which is released as plasma glucose levels rise following carbohydrate ingestion.
 When plasma glucose levels fall, the release of glucagon and adrenaline stimulates glycogenolysis.

-##Metabolism

-###Gluconeogenesis
+##Gluconeogenesis
 Gluconeogenesis is the production of glucose from other molecules.
-It:
-* Is a separate pathway
+Gluconeogenesis:
 * Requires ATP to perform
 Some organs (heart, brain) rely on glucose for ATP
 * Has many potential substrates: